TSypko/Veloserwis/README.md

 ## DESCRIPTION

-Wwebsite of fake bicycle reapair shop.
+Website of fake bicycle reapair shop build as a playground for learning and testing techniques & technologies.

 ### TECHNOLOGIES USED: